lalits-ai/Research-Publications/O3-Comparative-Study/Readme.md

 - **Proposed Hybrid Model**: An integrated architecture combining CNN, Vision Transformers (ViT), and Attention layers for improved performance

 The performance of all models is evaluated based on **classification accuracy**, **generalization ability**, and standard metrics such as **precision**, **recall**, **F1-score**, and **ROC-AUC**.
 This study aims to enhance ground-level ozone classification to support **air quality management**, **health advisory systems**, and **policy formulation**.

+## Conclusion and Future Work

+The dataset exhibited outstanding performance when evaluated using the **hybrid CNN + Vision Transformer (ViT) + Attention** model and the **BiLSTM** model.
+These models achieved an excellent balance between accuracy and generalization.
+Notably, the hybrid model achieved **perfect classification with an AUC of 1.00** across all ozone categories, supported by **5-fold cross-validation**, highlighting its robustness and exceptional generalization capability.

+The **BiLSTM** model also delivered strong results, with **AUC scores ranging from 1.00 (for the "Good" category) to 0.92 (for the "Unhealthy" category)**, demonstrating reliable classification performance across all classes.

+In contrast, while **Decision Tree** and **Random Forest** models achieved perfect accuracy on the training data, they suffered from **overfitting**, which limited their generalizability to unseen, real-world data.
+This further reinforces the strength of BiLSTM and hybrid deep learning approaches for air quality classification tasks.

+### Future Work

+- **Hyperparameter Optimization**: Tuning the BiLSTM architecture and its parameters may further improve performance.
+- **Model Ensembling**: Combining the strengths of CNN and BiLSTM through ensemble learning could enhance prediction accuracy and robustness.
+- **Hybrid Architectures**: Future models may explore **CNN–BiLSTM hybrids** to maintain high classification accuracy while ensuring generalization across all EPA-defined ozone categories.
+- **Enhanced Feature Extraction**: Incorporating **attention mechanisms** more deeply into the model architecture could improve the ability to extract and prioritize relevant features from the input data.

+These directions offer promising pathways for developing more advanced and reliable air quality prediction systems using AI.